National symbols of Estonia: Unofficial symbols

 As in any other country, there are a number of other objects in Estonia which have symbolic value without any official decree.
 Oak, for example, has long been regarded as a sacred tree.
-Estonia lies in the northernmost zone of its occurrence.
-Mixed forests with oak have given the country its most fertile humus soil.
+Various buildings and their details are regarded as of significant symbolic value.
+Among them are the Toompea Castle in Tallinn, together with its mighty watchtower Pikk Hermann, and the Old Thomas weathervane on the spire of Tallinn's Town Hall.